ilanschnell/bitarray/doc/represent.rst

 Binary representation
 ---------------------

-The most common representation of bitarrays is it's native binary string representation, which is great for interactively analyzing bitarray objects:
+The most common representation of bitarrays is its native binary string representation, which is great for interactively analyzing bitarray objects:

 .. code-block:: python